opnfv/promise/docs/userguide/feature.userguide.rst

 This operation is used to register a new resource provider into the Promise reservation system.

-Note, for Brahmaputra, the add-provider operation should only be used to register one provider with the Promise shim-layer.
+Note, for Colorado, the add-provider operation should only be used to register one provider with the Promise shim-layer.
 Further note that currently only OpenStack is supported as a provider.